rdoo1809/Oil-Change-Checker-Laravel/README.md

 ## Features

+- **User Authentication**
+    - Secure registration, login, and logout using Laravel Breeze
+    - Only authenticated users can access the dashboard and manage data

+- **Car Management**
+    - Create and manage cars (make, model, year)
+    - Each car belongs to a specific user
+    - Users only see and interact with their own cars

+- **Oil Change Checks**
-- Submit car details via a simple web form:
+    - Submit oil change checks for a selected car
+    - Inputs include:
         - Current odometer
-    - Previous odometer
+        - Odometer at previous oil change
         - Date of previous oil change
-- Backend validation for all inputs
+    - A check is considered **due** if:
+        - More than 5,000 km have been driven **or**
+        - More than 6 months have passed

+- **History & Results**
-- Automatic calculation of whether the car is due for an oil change
+    - View a read-only history of past oil change checks
-- Displays the result and submitted values on a dedicated result page
+    - Dedicated result page per submission
-- “Check another car” link for repeated submissions
+    - Data persists across refreshes

+- **Clean Architecture**
+    - Business logic extracted into a service class
+    - Reusable Blade components for form inputs and errors
+    - Model traits used for shared behavior (e.g. user ownership)

+- **Validation & Security**
+    - Centralized request validation via Form Requests
+    - Authorization enforced via middleware
+    - Relationships enforced at the database and model level

+- **Testing**
-- Fully tested backend with PHPUnit feature tests
+    - Feature tests using PHPUnit
+    - Tests cover validation, record creation, and user-scoped data access

 ---